Seven Essential Tools Every Director Should Have

 5. Monitor

 As the director, you need to see how your scenes are turning out.
-This doesn’t mean watching your scene unfold in-person like a stage play, nor does it mean bulldozing your cinematographer’s personal space to see the tiny camera monitor like a nightclub dudebro crowding random girls at the bar.
+This doesn’t mean watching your scene unfold in person like a stage play, nor does it mean bulldozing your cinematographer’s personal space to see the tiny camera monitor like a nightclub dudebro crowding random girls at the bar.

-Be professional and get yourself a monitor.
+Be professional and get yourself an external camera monitor.

 With a monitor hooked directly up to the camera, you can find yourself a comfortable place out of the way, and, best of all, you’ll be seeing what the camera sees, the way it will eventually be viewed by your audience.
 What better way to judge how your shots are turning out?

-Some monitors such as the Atomos Sumo 19″ even have the option to load pre-set LUTs, which you overlay on the footage to give you an approximate look, furthering the representationalism of your monitor as a movie screen.
+Some monitors, such as the Atomos Sumo 19″, even have the option to load pre-set LUTs, which you overlay on the footage to give you an approximate look, furthering the representationalism of your monitor as a movie screen.

 If you can, rent a wireless monitor and a broadcast pack, hook it up to the camera, and then you can literally set Video Village up anywhere you like without worrying about pesky cords and tripping anybody up.